 - 9.1 The Council is a large organisation which contains a diverse range of services and jobs.
-As such, whilst ensuring equal pay principles are adhered to, it is also recognised that a single approach to pay may not always be suitable for the business needs of all services, particularly in areas where there are recruitment and retention issues (including national skills shortages), strong commercialisation priorities, or exceptional work conditions/demands. - 9.2 Where there are specific business needs that our pay system does not accommodate, managers may consider Special Payments such as Market Supplements, Material Factor payments or Additional Payments in order to offer appropriate levels of remuneration to ensure their services can operate successfully. - 9.3 Further details of what these payments are and the governance processes to be followed in order to put these types of payment in place are contained in a separate Special Payment Guidance document. - 9.4 A full list of all agreed Market Supplements and Material Factor payments can be found at Appendix 2 of this policy.
-Appendix 2 will be updated periodically when payments are reviewed, added or removed.
+As such, whilst ensuring equal pay principles are adhered to, it is also recognised that a single approach to pay may not always be suitable for the business needs of all services, particularly in areas where there are recruitment and retention issues (including national skills shortages), strong commercialisation priorities, or exceptional work conditions/demands. - 9.2 Where there are specific business needs that our pay system does not accommodate, managers may consider Special Payments such as Market Supplements, Material Factor payments or Additional Payments in order to offer appropriate levels of remuneration to ensure their services can operate successfully. - 9.3 Further details of what these payments are and the governance processes to be followed in order to put these types of payment in place are contained in a separate Special Payment Guidance document. - 9.4 A full list of all agreed Market Supplements and Material Factor payments can be found in the People Management Handbook under Pay and Benefits.
+The list of Market Supplements will be updated periodically when payments are reviewed, added or removed.